- New sector-wide exercise to assess universities’ knowledge exchange activities launched

 The Knowledge Exchange Framework (KEF), led by Research England, is a sector-wide, institutional-level exercise to inform and assess KE activities of UK higher education institutions and how they benefit society and the economy.

-Compared to other universities with a similar profile in the exercise, Aston University is in the top 20 per cent for working with business and supporting local growth and regeneration.
+Compared to other universities across the sector, Aston University is in the top 20 per cent for working with business and supporting local growth and regeneration.
+Aston University also performed well in the intellectual property (IP) and commercialisation category, being placed in the top 30 per cent.

 This draws directly from Aston University’s strengths in collaborative research and its focus on providing consultancy solutions to industry problems.
 It also reflects its work through the government’s flagship Knowledge Transfer Partnership programme in which it is an acknowledged sector leader.